-In this article, I’ll discuss what makes up MSR’s IsoPro™ fuel and why it’s some of the best canister fuel on the market.
-I’ll also share candidly where fuel canisters can sometimes be equivalent.
+In this article, we’ll discuss what makes up MSR IsoPro™ fuel and why it’s some of the best canister fuel on the market.
+We’ll also share candidly where other fuel canisters can sometimes be equivalent.

 Let’s start with the fuel itself.
 Backpacking canister fuels, such as MSR’s IsoPro, typically use a blend of propane, isobutane and/or butane.
 Each of these fuels falls into the general class of Liquefied Petroleum Gas (LPG), but there are some important differences between them that can have a real impact on the quality of your stove experience—particularly if you camp in cold weather, or go for long trips and use your stove for more than a few minutes at a time.

 The key difference between propane, isobutane and butane is what’s referred to as their “vapor pressure.”
 Vapor pressure describes a fuel’s ability to vaporize and keep the canister pressurized at a given temperature.
 LPG fuels exist as liquid under high pressures and in cold temperatures.
 Pure propane, for example, is liquid at -44°F/-42°C at sea level.
 You could pour it into a cup and it would sit there like water without vaporizing off.
 For this reason, pure propane wouldn’t do so well to power a stove in those kinds of extreme conditions.

 Fuel canisters filled with a low-vapor-pressure fuel lose their pressure faster during use because as fuels vaporize, they cool.
 The combination of the low-vapor-pressure fuel and this natural cooling phenomenon leads to very poor stove performance.
 And, when outside temperatures are cold, low-vapor-pressure fuels will fail to perform altogether, while other fuels or fuel mixes will keep on charging.

 So which fuels are which?
 Let’s take a look at them one by one: